krys-kingi/krys-kingi.github.io/README.md

-README.

-Kia Ora, this project is apart of the foundations course.

-My blog.
+Kia Ora Team,

+This is going to be my personal blog.

+It will contain thoughts, knowledge and learning.

+Content will be added as we progress.